What Does it Take to Be a Marine Engineer?

-- Conduct analytical, environmental, operational, or performance studies to develop designs for products, such as marine engines, equipment, and structures.
+- Conduct environmental, operational, or performance tests on marine machinery and equipment.

 - Investigate and observe tests on machinery and equipment for compliance with standards.